 If you have ever heard any business owner complain about overly burdensome regulations, ask if they are in the cannabis business.

-The Application process can cost tens of thousands of dollars and will be more fully outlined below.
+The cost of a cost of cannabis business application can be tens of thousands of dollars and will be more fully outlined below.
 The important thing that your business can do when taking on the risk of applying for its license is to at least buy a good application.

 A Cannabis Business (Team) Plan Can Control Startup Costs